 - Caulk Gun

-After the old caulking is removed, you’ll want to thoroughly clean the area with rubbing alcohol and a scour pad.
+After the old caulking is removed, you’ll want to thoroughly clean the area with rubbing alcohol and a scouring pad.
 The scour pad helps get rid of any stubborn caulking and other residues that might not have come off during the scraping.
-Rubbing alcohol also leaves a extremely clean surface as it evaporates.
+Rubbing alcohol also leaves an extremely clean surface as it evaporates.

-Holding the caulking gun at a 45 degree angle, run an even bead along the gap in between the tape.
-Immediately run your finger to push in the caulking in so that it fills the gap completely and grabs both the tub and flooring.
+Holding the caulking gun at a 45-degree angle, run an even bead along the gap in between the tape.
+Immediately run your finger to push in the caulking so that it fills the gap completely and grabs both the tub and flooring.
 If it is at all sticky, you can try wetting your finger slightly.

 Remove the blue tape.
 You’ll want to do this fairly quickly.
 The longer you wait, the more likely the caulk will bond with the tape.